naruto9554/bitcoin-web-api/README.md

 ## Use application

-Use API locally with built-in [Swagger](https://localhost:5555/swagger) or with any suitable tool of your choice.
+Use API [locally](https://localhost:5000/swagger) or hosted on [Heroku](https://bitcoin-web-api.herokuapp.com/swagger) with built-in Swagger or with any suitable tool of your choice.

+Input date format: `yyyy-MM-dd`

 ### Endpoints: